-Trump Embroiled In Two Controversies About Professional Sports, Race And Culture
+Trump Embroiled In 2 Controversies About Professional Sports, Race And Culture

 Former Trump campaign aide Corey Lewandowski expressed similar sentiments on Fox News Saturday.

-And some in the Washington press corps wrote Saturday that the president is deliberately using coded language to appeal to his base of white voters who see themselves as an aggrieved group in America, that is rapidly losing power and influence relative to ethnic and racial minorities.
+Some in the Washington press corps wrote Saturday that the president is deliberately using coded language to appeal to his base of white voters who see themselves as part of an aggrieved group in America, rapidly losing power and influence relative to ethnic and racial minorities.

-"To address a largely white crowd as 'people like yourselves,' and refer to protesting athletes, often African American, as 'those people,' does nothing to heal the wounds of Charlottesville," political journalist Mike Allen wrote on Axios.com Saturday morning about Trump's NFL comments Friday night in Alabama.
+"To address a largely white crowd as 'people like yourselves,' and refer to protesting athletes, often African American, as 'those people,' does nothing to heal the wounds of Charlottesville," political journalist Mike Allen wrote on Axios.com Saturday morning.

-Ron Brownstein, another season political journalist in D.C., spent most of the day on Twitter putting forth the argument that exploiting racial and economic anxieties and divisions was one of Trump's key political strategies.
+Ron Brownstein, another seasoned political journalist in D.C., spent most of the day on Twitter putting forth the argument that exploiting racial and economic anxieties and divisions was one of Trump's key political strategies.

 "Point of this fight is not very hard to find- more signaling to white racial resentment, which has been central to Trump message from day 1," Brownstein tweeted.

-Brownstein re-affirmed his point in a later tweet when another journalist questioned whether Trump was utilizing any strategy at all.
-"Yes, pretty clearly from day 1: to appeal to parts of older, blue-collar, non-urban white America most uneasy about demographic & eco change," Brownstein posted.
+Brownstein reaffirmed his point in a later tweet when another journalist questioned whether Trump was utilizing any strategy at all.
+"Yes, pretty clearly from day 1: to appeal to parts of older, blue-collar, non-urban white America most uneasy about demographic & eco change," Brownstein wrote.

 Another journalist was more blunt.
 "There is an unmistakable racial element at play, since he is targeting prominent black players," CNN media reporter Brian Stelter wrote Saturday afternoon about Trump's NFL comments.